larpo1/lavanda-website/src/pages/blog/2020-05-07-how-to-get-a-direct-booking-website-without-paying-for-it.md

 postContent: >-
   <p>&nbsp;</p>

-  <p><span style="font-weight: 400;">A recent CNBC article highlights how more and more vacation rental companies are building direct-booking websites in defiance of new guidelines being introduced by OTAs such as Airbnb, Vrbo, HomeAway and Booking.com.&nbsp;</span></p>
+  <p><span style="font-weight: 400;">A <a href="https://www.cnbc.com/2020/05/06/airbnb-hosts-are-building-their-own-direct-booking-websites-in-revolt.html" target="_blank" rel="noopener">recent CNBC article</a> highlights how more and more vacation rental companies are building direct-booking websites in defiance of new guidelines being introduced by OTAs such as Airbnb, Vrbo, HomeAway and Booking.com.&nbsp;</span></p>

   <p><span style="font-weight: 400;">With so many flocking to stake out on their own, in a post-pandemic world, how do you ensure you can stay competitive - especially if you have limited financial resources?
 You get someone else to do it for you, for free!
 While that might seem far-fetched, you actually can get your business a direct-booking website and it may not cost you anything more than time.
 But before you rush to add a direct-booking capability to your short-term rental business, be sure to take these 5 steps into account on your journey.</span></p>